 • Replace the flap of skin (if possible) to cover the treated tissue and cover with a sterile, nonadhesive dressing

-• Recheck wound and change dressing daily until skin has healed
+• Recheck wound and change dressing daily until the skin has healed

 • After a few days when the tenderness is gone, carefully trim away the dead skin